Role of Christianity in Western society: Sexual morals

 Early Church Fathers advocated against adultery, polygamy, homosexuality, pederasty, bestiality, prostitution, and incest while advocating for the sanctity of the marriage bed.
 The central Christian prohibition against such porneia, which is a single name for that array of sexual behaviors, "collided with deeply entrenched patterns of Roman permissiveness where the legitimacy of sexual contact was determined primarily by status.
 St. Paul, whose views became dominant in early Christianity, made the body into a consecrated space, a point of mediation between the individual and the divine.
 Paul's over-riding sense that gender—rather than status or power or wealth or position—was the prime determinant in the propriety of the sex act was momentous.
 By boiling the sex act down to the most basic constituents of male and female, Paul was able to describe the sexual culture surrounding him in transformative terms."

 Christian sexual ideology is inextricable from its concept of freewill.
-"In its original form, Christian freewill was a cosmological claim—an argument about the relationship between God's justice and the individual... as Christianity became intermeshed with society, the discussion shifted in revealing ways to the actual psychology of volition and the material constraints on sexual action...
-The church's acute concern with volition places Christian philosophy in the liveliest currents of imperial Greco-Roman philosophy [where] orthodox Christians offered a radically distinctive version of it."
-The Greeks and Romans said our deepest moralities depend on our social position which is given to us by fate.
+The Greeks and Romans said moralities depend on social position which is given by fate.
 Christianity "preached a liberating message of freedom".
 It was a revolution in the rules of behavior, but also in the very image of the human being as a sexual being, free, frail and awesomely responsible for one's own self to God alone.
-"It was a revolution in the nature of society's claims on the moral agent...
-There are risks in over-estimating the change in old patterns Christianity was able to begin bringing about; but there are risks, too, in underestimating Christianization as a watershed."

 Marriage and family life

 "Therefore what God has joined together, let not man separate."
 (Gospel of Matthew 19:6) Matrimony, The Seven Sacraments, Rogier van der Weyden, c.
 1445.

-The teachings of the Church have also been used to "establish [...] the status of women under the law".
 There has been some debate as to whether the Church has improved the status of women or hindered their progress.